-The holidays are here, with the heavy meals including Thanksgiving, Chanukah, Christmas and finally New Years.
-Most of us are concerned with the holiday pounds but what about how we feel after that meal, during that meal and the day after?
+The holidays are here, with the heavy meals including Thanksgiving, Chanukah, Christmas, and finally New Year.
+Most of us are concerned with the holiday pounds but what about how we feel after that meal, during that meal, and the day after?

-There are some things you can do to feel better during those heavy meals and how to help your body survive the foodpocalypse.
+There are some things you can do to feel better during those heavy meals and how to help your body survive the food apocalypse.

 Check out these great tips

 Recover from Thanksgiving Feasting in 3 easy steps

 Posted on November 28, 2015 by Brad Hoppmann